The ArtLens Studio is currently closed. Download the ArtLens App to explore from anywhere!

 ArtLens Studio is for the young and young at heart fostering a lifetime connection to the museum through joyful, creative exploration of the collection.
 The activities are designed to begin a relationship to the collection through artwork-centered play.

 ArtLens Studio provides a unique introduction to the museum’s collection while building appreciation and the foundations of visual literacy for the next generation of art connoisseurs.
-Designed with the entire family in mind, ArtLens Studio uses cutting-edge technology to give families the chance to use movement and play to connect to the collection.
+ArtLens Studio uses cutting-edge technology to give visitors of all ages the chance to use movement and play to connect to the collection.
 Visitors are exposed to a range of artwork through creative and active prompts.
 The space, filled with whimsy and fun, will enhance the visitors’ experience of the entire museum.
 Interactives are designed for ages 3 to 103; younger children are welcome to participate with a parent or enjoy the many children’s books available in the space.

 ArtLens Studio features include: